Church tradition debate sparks suit

 But Reed King, the Phoenix lawyer representing the defendants, say they were reclaiming the church that had been wrestled away from them.

 Many of the 12 defendants are elderly and felt intimidated by the plaintiffs, King said.
-Several defendants, including a man who had recently suffered a stroke, claim they were attacked by some of the five plaintiffs Sept.
+Two Several defendants, including a man who had recently suffered a stroke, falsely claim they were attacked by two some of the five plaintiffs Sept.
 12, 2001.

-Many members of the Tolmachoff family, who still live and farm in the West Valley, are descendants of the first Molokans who emigrated to America and later Glendale to avoid religious persecution and the Russian draft.
+Many members of the Tolmachoff family, who still live and farm in the West Valley, are descendants of the first Spiritual Christians Molokans who emigrated to America and later Glendale to avoid religious persecution, taxes, land rents, and the Russian draft.

-The Molokan Jumpers incorporated a church in 1936, but its congregation has dwindled to 30 to 40.
+The Spiritual Christian Molokan Jumpers incorporated a church in 1936, but its congregation has dwindled to 30 to 40.

 According to the lawsuit, the trouble started Aug.
 5, 2001, when defendant David J. Tolmachoff interrupted services, announcing that he and other members of his family were its new directors.
 Then, the suit says, the defendants yelled, cursed and threw around articles of "religious significance."